a-nikolaev/a-nikolaev.github.io/cv/index.markdown

 ## Education

-1. Incomplete **Ph.D.
-Computer Science**, The Graduate Center of CUNY, New York, NY.
+1. Currently enrolled in the **Ph.D.
+Computer Science** program at The Graduate Center of CUNY, New York, NY.
   Adviser: Saad Mneimneh.
   Area of Study: Network Science, Computational Biology, Simulation.